Wine tasting in Cricova, Moldova

 But two girls from my hostel, big wine lovers, started talking to me about Cricova, located 20 kilometers away (12 miles) from Chisinau.
 And what do we have in Cricova?
 One of the biggest wine cellars in the world!
 In Moldova!
 And they propose to have a wine tasting!
 All right, time to go to Cricova, and see how it goes there.
 I cannot say I have a busy schedule, actually I have a lot of time…

 Cricova being close to Chisinau, the ride is fast, like 20 minutes maximum.
-Several people came this afternoon, we’re about fifty, so we are split in two different groups.
+Numerous people came this afternoon, we’re about fifty people, so we’re split in two different groups.
 We are then asked to get in a little touristic train, before starting to visit the wine cellar.
 Five minutes later, I start to understand why we had to get in that little train…

 Cricova is not only a wine cellar, it’s a big underground city, which is exactly 80 meters underground (260 feet).
 There are 120 kilometers (75 miles) of labyrinthine roadways, 1.3 million bottles of wine, 30 million liters of wine, 6 to 8 metric tons of wine per barrel, hundreds of types of cognac, wine, etc… But… This war chest… How did it all end up here, in Moldova…?